WHYAMERICASUCKS.COM

 AP reported in May 2025 that federal authorities were investigating phone calls and messages impersonating Wiles and reaching senators, governors, business executives, and other members of her network.
 That story was not a corruption finding against Wiles herself, but it revealed the value of the contact web around her office.

-That matters because it showed how access to Wiles had become a political asset worth faking.
+Access to Wiles had become a political asset worth faking.
 In a White House where informal lines can matter as much as formal process, the gatekeeper's address book becomes part of the power story.

 More Stories